MicrosoftDocs/learn/learn-pr/startups/fundamentals/includes/4-failure.md

 Cofounder conflict can be particularly acute if the founders haven't worked together before, if they have different levels of commitment to the company (both time and financial), they have different financial needs, or if there's a lack of clarity about the respective roles that each will play in the business.

+> [!TIP]
-**Ask yourself:** Do the cofounders know each other sufficiently well?
+> Ask yourself: Do the cofounders know each other sufficiently well?
 Have they developed an ability to work through difficult discussions and reach agreement?
 Is there any misalignment of interests?
-If you haven't already, review the Founder Alignment Worksheet discussed in [Should you found a startup?](../2-found-startup.yml#are-the-cofounders-aligned?azure-portal=true) and use it as an input to this process.
+If you haven't already, review the Founder Alignment Worksheet discussed in [Should you found a startup?](../2-found-startup.yml?azure-portal=true#are-the-cofounders-aligned) and use it as an input to this process.

-### Worksheet
+## Worksheet

 In this unit we've discussed seven factors that can be early indicators of eventual startup failure.
 These are only indicators, and of course they don't mean that your startup is definitely going to fail.
 Nor are they an exhaustive list of all the things that can go wrong in your startup!
 However, they're a good starting point for identifying some of the most common mistakes made in early-stage startups.

 Complete the checklist below to score your startup against these six indicators.
 The ideal outcome is to get as low a score as possible.
 If you get zero that's fantastic, but don't be concerned if you answer "yes" to some.
 By completing the remaining modules in the Founders Hub you'll have an opportunity to explore ways to "un-fail" your startup by addressing any issues that you've identified.

-- I may be building a product that nobody wants.
+&#9744; I may be building a product that nobody wants.<br>
-- My idea seems like a derivative idea.
+&#9744; My idea seems like a derivative idea.<br>
-- I‘m going to be competing with free.
+&#9744; I‘m going to be competing with free.<br>
-- I've been attempting to scale before achieving problem-solution fit.
+&#9744; I've been attempting to scale before achieving problem-solution fit.<br>
-- I'm too concerned about secrecy.
+&#9744; I'm too concerned about secrecy.<br>
-- I haven't been seeking out the right advice.
+&#9744; I haven't been seeking out the right advice.<br>
-- My cofounder(s) and I haven't addressed how to manage disagreements.
+&#9744; My cofounder(s) and I haven't addressed how to manage disagreements.

 Score: __ / 7